oliveteam-developers/coral-slider/README.md

 ```stepWidth``` is the speed on desktop screen.
 The default is ```500```

 ```mobileStepWidth``` is the speed on mobile screen.
 The default is ```500```

+#### Features:
+* Swipe left & right to see the images.
+* Stop slider when mouse hover.
+* Continue running slider when mouse leave.

 [Demo](https://coralslider.olive-team.dev)